natrinJump/DS_capstone/README.md

 * Over time, there has been a noticeable enhancement in launch success rates.
 * Among the various landing sites, KSC LC-39A stands out with the highest rate of success.
 * The orbits ES-L1, GEO, HEO, and SSO have all maintained a flawless track record with a 100% success rate.

-### Visualization:
-* Most launch sites are near the equator, and all are close to the coast

 ### Predictive Analytics
 * All models performed similarly on the test set.
 The decision tree model slightly outperformed when looking at .best_score_